Prajwal-S-6/Spring-Certification-Path/module-05/SpringREST/src/main/java/com/spring/rest/example2/README.md

 * Eg: JSON, XML, Text, HTML
 * These resource can be single resource or collection of resources
 * With REST services we can access/modify these resources using - HTTP GET, POST, UT, DELETE

+* Dependency - spring-boot-starter-data-rest will auto create @Controller methods for CRUD operations